crickets-and-comb/bfb_delivery/README.md

 CHECKOUT_SHARED=<your_access_token>
 ```

-Finally, also add your safety-API-key as a secret on GitHub.
-This can be done under Security/Secrets and variables/actions in the settings of your forked Github repository.
+Finally, if running from a forked repo, add your safety-API-key as a secret on GitHub.
+You can do this under security/secrets and variables/actions in your repo settings.

 ```bash
 SAFETY_API_KEY=<your_key>